ignaciorumbodesk/ignaciorumbodesk/README.md

 - 👋 Hi, I’m @ignaciorumbo
-- 👀 I’m interested in front end web development
+- 👀 I’m interested in front end web development.
-- 🌱 I’m currently learning javascript an his wireframes
+- 🌱 I’m currently learning javascript an his wireframes.
+- coming soon more data!  :)

 <!---
 ignaciorumbodesk/ignaciorumbodesk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.